|NUR-613||Nursing Leadership and Communication||3|

 Admissions Criteria For Doctorate Of Nursing Practice (D.N.P.)

-1. Completion of a master's degree with specialty preparation as family nurse practitioner from a CCNE or NLNAC accredited program at a college or university (or CNO in Ontario) OR current enrollment with a status of good standing in the Master of Science Family Nurse Practitioner program in the Patricia H. Garman School of Nursing with a cumulative GPA of 3.25 or greater.
+1. Completion of a master's degree with specialty preparation as family nurse practitioner from an approved or accredited program at a college or university OR current enrollment with a status of good standing in the Master of Science Family Nurse Practitioner program in the Patricia H. Garman School of Nursing with a cumulative GPA of 3.25 or greater.

 2. Minimum graduate grade point average of 3.25 (based on a 4.0 system).